LiquidIce95/CplusplusUnittestEngine/README.md

 created with C++20, the function feedback prints the unicode character ● , your console needs to support this or change it in the header.<br>

+include the header in your project then youre ready to go<br>

 example:<br>

 //create an testcase object;<br>